vmware-archive/vmware-vcenter/docs/esx_portgroup_readme.md

   vmotion: (Optional) This parameter notifies whether or not a vMotion is required on the VMkernel port group.
 This parameter is optional in case of the port group of the type "virtualMachine".
            Valid values : "Enabled" and "Disabled"
+  overridefailback: (Optional) This parameter facilitates the user to override switch failback policy.
+			Valid values : "Enabled" and "Disabled"
+  overridecheckbeacon: (Optional) This parameter facilitates the user to override switch checkbeacon policy.
+			Valid values : "Enabled" and "Disabled"

-  failback: (Optional) This parameter notifies whether or not a  failback is required on the port group.
+  failback: (Optional) This parameter is the value of failback policy.
-			Valid values : "True" and "False"
+			Valid values : "true" and "false"

-  checkbeacon : (Optional) This parameter notifies whether or not a checkbeacon is required on the port group.
+  checkbeacon : (Optional) This parameter is the value of checkbeacon policy..
-           Valid values : "True" and "False"
+           Valid values : "true" and "false"

   mtu :  (Optional) This paramter is used to specify the MTU size for this port group.
 A valid MTU value must not be less than 1500 and must not exceed 9000.